electricimp/cordova-plugin-blinkup/README.md

 };
 ```

-## Testing the Plugin
+## Testing the Plug-in

-If you are testing devices for development, you can input your own development planID to see the Imps in the Electric Imp IDE.
+If you are testing during development, you can input your own development plan ID to add the device to your development account and see the Electric Imp IDE.
 Just set it in the `index.js` files when making a call to `startBlinkUp` and ensure you pass *true* for `isInDevelopment`.

-When you pass in a development plan ID, the plugin will not cache it.
-Caching is only done on production plan ID's, and is used to save user settings across BlinkUp's (e.g. when they change their wifi password).
+When you pass in a development plan ID, the plug-in will not cache it across BlinkUp operations.
+Caching only occurs with production plan IDs.
+It is used to ensure that if a given end-user reconfigures their device, user settings (stored on a per-agent ID basis) are not lost (because the device will get a new agent ID).

-IMPORTANT NOTE: if a development plan ID makes it into production, the consumer's device will not configure, and will be unable to connect to wifi.
-There is a check in the native code on each platform which will ignore a development plan ID if the build configuration is set to release, but it is best to remove all references to the plan ID and pass an empty string from the Javascript when you're done debugging.
-Please read http://electricimp.com/docs/manufacturing/planids/ for more info.
+**IMPORTANT NOTE** If a development plan ID makes it into production, the end-user’s device will not configure, and will be unable to connect to WiFi.
+There is a check in the native code on each platform which will ignore a development plan ID if the build configuration is set to release, but it is best to remove all references to the plan ID and pass an empty string from the Javascript when you’re done debugging.
+Please read https://developer.electricimp.com/manufacturing/publiccloudplanids for more info.

-## JSON Format
+## JSON Format ##

-The plugin will return a JSON string in the following format.
+The plug-in will return a JSON string in the following format.
 Footnotes in square brackets.

 ```
 {
     "state": "started" | "completed" | "error", [1]